 It isn’t the biggest place, but it was very clean and nicely decorated.
 The staff was friendly when I visited, and my cooked-to-order Diavola pizza was brought to me within 10 to 15 minutes.
 The crust was fresh and crispy but pretty thin compared to Jimmy’s (also in D7).

 They have a Set Lunch special, which I think makes this a good value and worth checking out.
-My pizza and drink came to 170.000 VND
+My pizza and drink came to 170.000 VND.
+I reviewed Red&Round on Google Maps.

-Related: Best Ramen in Ho Chi Minh City: 9 Top Spots (By an Expat)
+Related: Best Ramen in Ho Chi Minh City

 6. Paper Plate Pizza (District 1)